jappeace/jappeaceApplication/content/cabal-exact-print.md

 cabal file.
 These locations need to be parsed and tracked somehow.
-I've not even spoken about conditional branches yet, which I've not thought about yet, however the point is that there is a lot to support!
+I've not even spoken about conditional branches yet, which I've not thought about much, however the point is that there is a lot to support!

 In general the issue why this exact printing is so hard is because